rymdport/wormhole/README.md

 ## Future improvements
 - Reduce the reliance on `reflect` in the libraries (see https://github.com/psanford/wormhole-william/issues/83).
-- More secure default permissions for sent files.
 - Potentially decreasing the reliance on `io.ReadSeeker` for better mobile support.

 ## API Usage